Where can I watch Discovery Channel programming in Canada in 2025?

 For those unfamiliar: from time to time, WWE has produced reality series related to its performers, like Total Divas and Total Bellas which aired on E! from 2014 to 2021.

 More recently, it has partnered with A&E for a set of (mostly) documentary series under the "Superstar Sunday" banner — including WWE Rivals and Biography: WWE Legends.
-Many episodes of these series have also repeated on Sportsnet 360 and other Rogers channels.
+For a time, many episodes of these series also repeated on Sportsnet 360 and other Rogers channels.
 The Disney+ (and Hulu U.S.) series would be Love & WWE: Bianca & Montez (as in Bianca Belair and Montez Ford), which premiered in February 2024.

 At least for the next few years, a couple of WWE programs will be available on U.S. broadcast networks, and therefore could potentially be available to Canadian viewers who don't want Netflix.